-The English, Humanities, and Arts division offers courses in learning support (college-prep), composition, creative writing, technical writing, speech communications, literature, art, studio art, philosophy, and music.
+The English, Humanities, and Arts division offers courses in learning support (college-prep), ESL, composition, creative writing, technical writing, speech communications, foreign languages, literature, art, studio art, philosophy, and music.
 General education core courses fulfill requirements for Associate of Arts, Associate of Fine Arts and Associate of Science degree Tennessee Transfer Pathways, and University Parallel Associate of Arts and Associate of Science degree areas of emphasis.

 NOTE: Students cannot enroll in degree-level English, humanities, or art courses until any required learning support coursework has been completed.
 Check the catalog for requirements and prerequisites.